 That doesn’t make very much sense as grip strength is required when using over half of your muscles.
 Plus a stronger grip will actually boost your overall performance and increase your gains.

-Here are 5 reasons why you should be training grip strength.
+Ever wonder "why is grip strength training important?"
+Well, here are 5 reasons why you should be doing hand grip exercises.

 How many times has your grip slipped or fatigued, keeping you from doing another rep or getting your max weight up?